Home made tripods: shoulders and head

 For locking the tripod shaft in place, I made lever which formed a sort of cam to jam the shaft.

 This shoulder joint didn't last overly long.
 I found that the plywood was not hard enough, and the screws and do so rigidly.

 So I rebuilt the shoulder joint, this time using 3 cm thick piece of solid maple.

-I also replaced the cam locking mechanism with a thumbscrew for securing the vertical shaft.
+I also replaced the cam locking mechanism for the shaft with a thumb screw.
 This allowed me to clamp it more securely.

 But even with the screws holding the legs screwed into hardwood, I found that with seasonal changes in humidity, the legs still ended up getting a little bit loose over time.
 Also, I wanted the shoulder piece to be smaller for my second tripod, so I came up with another method for that one.

 I used some 1/8" steel shafts from some random piece of machinery that I had disassembled.
 The shaft is rigidly fixed in the shoulder via two screws on either end, and passes through two holes in the leg segments.
 The holes are sized so that the shaft fits in them rather tightly - I had to drive them in with a hammer.

 The tricky part with doing it this way was drilling the holes for the shaft in the shoulder piece.
 The grain of the wood tends to pull a thin drill a little, especially when the grain is at a 60 degree angle with respect to the drill.
 So I used a thicker drill.
 I also drilled from both ends for each hole, so I wouldn't have to drill as deep.
 The holes still didn't totally align where they met, but close enough.

 With the hole being perhaps 1.5 x as large as the shaft, I needed to use screws to hold it in place.
 The screws act more or less like set screws on the shaft.